Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Evaluation

-To address these under-threshold FPS users, \sys\ initiates a demotion phase.
-During this phase, User3$_A$ (P) is initially demoted to \texttt{High}, followed by further demotions of remaining \texttt{Very High} RQ users.
-By \tlide95 seconds, these adjustments make all users' FPS above the threshold. \sys\ then continues to optimize users’ RQs based on their \(Score_u\), balancing FPS and user-side visual quality according to their network conditions.
-In the later part of the trace in Figure~\ref{fig:g1_ts_st}, \sys\ converges users' RQs to optimized levels while maintaining above-threshold FPS, as summarized in Table~\ref{tab:scal}.
+To address these users with below tFPS, \sys\ initiates a demotion phase.
+During this phase, User3$_A$ (P) is initially demoted to \texttt{High}, followed by further demotions of the remaining users at \texttt{Very High}.
+Around 95 seconds, these adjustments make all users' FPS above tFPS. \sys\ then continues to optimize users' RQs based on their \(Score_u\), balancing FPS and user-perceived visual quality.
+In the later part of the trace in Figure~\ref{fig:g1_ts_st}, \sys\ converges users' RQs to optimized levels, as summarized in Table~\ref{tab:scal}.